Battle of Suoi Tre: Battle

 Company A reported that the VC had penetrated the northern perimeter.
-Ten minutes later an M45 Quadmount machine gun located there was hit by RPG-2 rocket rounds and overrun.
+Ten minutes later an M45 Quadmount machine gun located there was hit by RPG-2 rounds and overrun.
 As the attacking VC reached the weapon and attempted to turn it on the Americans, the gun was blown apart by a round from a 105 mm howitzer crew from their position 75 m away.
-By 08:40 the Americans on the northeastern, eastern, and southeastern perimeter had withdrawn to a secondary defensive line around the artillery.
-The northern, western, and southern defenders were managing to hold despite large numbers of VC who had come within 15 m from the defensive positions, and within hand grenade range of the battalion command post and only 5 m from the battalion aid station.
-The American howitzers, now depressed to almost zero elevation, began firing beehive rounds into the VC at point-blank range.
+By 08:40 the Americans on the northeastern, eastern and southeastern perimeter had withdrawn to a secondary defensive line around the artillery.
+The northern, western and southern defenders were managing to hold despite large numbers of VC who had come within 15 m from the defensive positions, and within hand grenade range of the battalion command post and only 5 m from the battalion aid station.
+The howitzers, now depressed to almost zero elevation, began firing beehive rounds into the VC at point-blank range.
 Each round had 8,000 finned steel missiles directed at their target.

-American air strikes were brought in within 50 m of their compatriots and supporting artillery pounded areas around the perimeter to stop the VC.
+Airstrikes were brought in within 50 m of their compatriots and supporting artillery pounded areas around the perimeter to stop the VC.
 When the artillerymen had exhausted their supply of beehive rounds, they began to fire high explosive rounds at point-blank range.
 By 09:00 the northern, western, and southern sectors of the perimeter were holding despite ongoing VC pressure.
 The positions on the east had withdrawn inwards, but were still intact.

 The 3rd Brigade headquarters had already alerted its other units conducting operations to the west.
 They were the 2/12th Infantry, the 2/22nd Infantry (Mechanized), and the 2nd Battalion, 34th Armor Regiment.
 When word of the attack reached these forces, they returned immediately to base.
 The 2/12th Infantry moved from the northwest and the mechanized infantry and armor battalions moved from the southwest until they reached the stream, where they were held up while finding a feasible crossing site, of which there was only one.

 At 09:00 the relief column from the 2/12th Infantry broke through the VC and linked up with the depleted Company B. With the replenished forces and firepower, the two units were able to counterattack to the east and reestablish the original perimeter.
 The VC continued attacking, using wounded soldiers who had been bandaged earlier in the same battle.
 The Americans reported that they were advancing, even though some could not walk and had to be carried into offensive positions by colleagues.